codio-content/Coding_with_Python-Conditional_statements/.guides/content/-And--and--Or--in-code-e092.md

 On the left is the Python code.
-Feel free to play with this and try it out.
+Feel free to play with this, experiment, and try things out.

 {Run code}(python3 ./content/04-logical/example.py)